deduce-dev/dac-man/docs/use/config.md

 For every dataset, Dac-Man saves all metadata and index information in a staging area.
 Each directory in the staging area uniquely identifies the dataset (using a hash representation of the dataset path) indexed by Dac-Man.
-By default, this staging area for is located in `$HOME/.dacman/data`.
+By default, this staging area is located in `$HOME/.dacman/data`.
-However, the staging area can be changed to a custom location through the command-line.
+The staging area can be changed to a custom location through the command-line.
 You can change the staging area by using the following command:

 ```sh